Analysis: Greener oil or green industry? Gridlock puts Norway in a bind

 Electrification could potentially reduce the industry’s emissions to around 11.5 million tonnes in 2025, and just under 9 million tonnes by 2030, the government has said.

-Norway's largest oilfield, Johan Sverdrup, produces oil with 0.45 kg of CO2 per barrel, 40 times less than the global average, thanks to electrification, Sweden's Lundin Energy (LUNE.ST), one of the partners, has said. read more
+Norway’s largest oilfield, Johan Sverdrup, produces oil with 0.45 kg of CO2 per barrel, 40 times less than the global average, thanks to electrification, Sweden’s Lundin Energy, one of the partners, has said.

 GREENER OIL